Muted celebrations as Britain's Queen Elizabeth turns 94

 Flags are usually flown on government buildings to mark the queen's birthday but officials have been told that this year not everyone would be expected to arrange for that to happen.

+The only official acknowledgment from the royal family came via Twitter where Buckingham Palace posted a private family film of Elizabeth as a child, playing with her late younger sister Margaret.

+"Head of the Commonwealth, Head of the Armed Forces, Head of State in 16 countries and the longest reigning Monarch in British History.
+Wife, mother, grandmother and great-grandmother.
+Happy birthday, Your Majesty!" the message said.

-The queen herself is staying at Windsor Castle, west of London, with her 98-year-old husband Prince Philip.
+The queen is spending the day at Windsor Castle, west of London, where she has been during the lockdown with her 98-year-old husband Prince Philip.

 From there, she has issued a number of rallying messages to the nation, including only the fifth televised address of her 68-year reign.